jtsalten/OPNLib-Timer/README.md

 # Timer Generator

 Logic to define and launch Timers from ObjectScript methods/routines.
-The Timers will be signal a defined process with a particular token each X milliseconds.
+The Timers will signal a defined process with a particular token each X milliseconds.

 This functionality can be easily integrated in our logic using the %SYSTEM.Event framework in InterSystems IRIS.
 Since each Timer will be an event defined against a particular process, we can implement the logic of that process to act in a different way depending on the Token with which the process has been waken-up.